cilium/cilium/Documentation/install/upgrade.rst

    reduced binary size.
 If you want to continue using the option, please use an older version of the cilium-bugtool binary.

+ * The DaemonSet now uses ``dnsPolicy: ClusterFirstWithHostNet`` in order for Cilium to look up Kubernetes service names via DNS.
+This in turn requires the cluster to run kube-dns.
+If you are not running kube-dns, remove the ``dnsPolicy`` field.
+This will mean that you cannot use the etcd-operator.
+   More details can be found in the :ref:`k8s_req_kubedns` section.

 .. _1.4_new_options:

 New ConfigMap Options